4PEAT/advanced-features/Day04/Task02extended.md

    - **Processing Annotations**: Modify the `ConfigurationLoader` to inspect fields of `AppConfig` for these annotations and enforce the constraints during the loading process.
    - **Reflection Utilization**: Use reflection to read annotations from fields and determine if the loaded values meet the criteria specified by these annotations.

-**Considerations for Advanced Validation**:
-- Ensure that your validation logic is modular and easily extendable as new requirements or data types are introduced.
-- Provide detailed error messages that specify which configuration value failed validation and why, which can be crucial for troubleshooting configuration issues in deployment environments.

-These detailed actions and considerations aim to provide a structured approach to expanding your configuration loader’s capabilities, enhancing both its flexibility in handling diverse data types and its robustness through rigorous validation mechanisms.